BPHL-Molecular/GentySpuds/README.md

 nextflow run gentyspuds_wf.nf -params-file params.yaml -resume
 ```

 For efficiency, run the above command within the supplied sbatch script.
-Check the script first to update email and path.
-Create this directory <<nextflow_temp>> and edit the path to save the nextflow temporary directory.
+Check the script first to update email and paths.
+Create this directory <<nextflow_temp>> and edit the path to save the nextflow temporary storage/cache directory.

 ```
 sbatch gentyspuds_jobScheduler.sh